meleroafar/Sentinel2Downloader/README.md

 First, you need to request access to the Copernicus Data Space Ecosystem through the API at https://dataspace.copernicus.eu/.
 If you have been a user of the Copernicus Open Access Hub, you can use your existing credentials.
-To download products from the Copernicus Data Space Ecosystem catalog using the API, all users are required to have an access token.
-After you have registered, this token can easily be generated using a Python script.
-So, register an account in the Copernicus Data Space Ecosystem, and if you do not have an account, register at the registration portal.
+To download products from the Copernicus Data Space Ecosystem catalog via the API, every user must have an access token.
+Once registered, you can generate this token easily using a Python script.
+If you don't have an account yet, you can sign up at the registration portal.

 Obtain the access token:
 Once you have an account, you will need to obtain an access token.
 Here are the steps to do it: